section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 ### Atom

 [Atom](https://atom.io/) is a free and open-source text editor developed by GitHub.
 It works across Windows, Linux, and Mac OS.
-Currently, the Atom is at version 1.52.0.
+Currently, Atom is at version 1.52.0.
 It lets you easily customize every aspect of it to speed up the workflows.
 Atom uses a framework called Electron.
-Electron is a Node. js based framework that allows cross-platform in an application setting.
+Electron is a JavaScript framework that enables building cross-platform desktop applications.

-Atom is built using web technology: HTML, CSS, and JavaScript, thus being very flexible and hackable.
+Atom is built using web technologies: HTML, CSS, and JavaScript, thus being very flexible and hackable.
 If you know those technologies, extending Atom is very easy.
 Atom features are built-in packages.

 Developers build Atom code/text editor with packages installed or written.
 There are [over 5,000 packages to choose from](https://atom.io/packages) and over 3,000 themes.